new company things to consider

 2. Get your logo designed and delivered

-Getting your business logo is probably one of the most exciting things to consider with a new business.
+Getting your business logo is probably one of the most exciting things to consider when starting a new business.
 You’ll finally be able to visualise your brand and be in a position to start getting it out there.
-Whilst people might not admit it, first impressions do actually count.
+Whilst people might not admit it, first impressions do count.
 Your logo needs to be memorable, striking, and simplistic enough to be pleasing to the eye.

 3. Keep your registered address up to date

-When starting a new business, most people haven’t thought about the place their business will live.
-So, they opt into using their home address.
-Whereas this is fine, it’s important to keep it up to date so that you’re not hounded by sales calls whilst trying to fix your dinner.
+When starting a new business, most people haven’t considered where their business will live.
+So, they opt to use their home address.
+While this is fine, it’s important to keep it up to date so that you’re not hounded by sales calls while trying to fix your dinner.

 4. With a new company, one of the most important things to consider is a website

 Imagine if you came across a brand you liked and wanted to learn more about.
-Your next step would be, of course, to type it into Google, and check out their website.
-Now imagine if you knew you needed a certain product or service.
+Your next step would be, of course, to type it into Google and check out their website.
+Now, imagine if you knew you needed a certain product or service.
 What would you do?
 Type it into Google, of course.
-Now, imagine if your business didn’t have a website explaining how your product or service could meet those needs.
-Think of all that potential business: lost, and left out by the digital wayside.
+Imagine if your business didn’t have a website explaining how your product or service could meet those needs.
+Think of all that potential business: lost and left out by the digital wayside.

 There are some things you shouldn’t forget to do when starting a new company!